junchil/eks-cluster/CICD.md

 ## CICD

-The whole CICD process is controlled by the github actio.
+The whole CICD process is controlled by the github action.

 ![diagram](doc/github_action.png)